smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   + This is done because of sensitivity of Routing Tables; with upper-layer protocol, Routing Tables can be communicated securely
   + It doesn't create a chicken-and-egg problem, as SAMP provides a way to reach any reachable Retransmitting Node without a Routing Table on it; as soon as Retransmitting Node is reachable via SAMP, upper-layer protocol such as SACCP can be used to create/update Routing Table on the Retransmitting Node.
-  + Technically, updating Routing Tables is not a part of SAMP; however, a protocol of updating Routing Tables over SACCP_ROUTING_DATA messages is provided below as an example.
+  + Technically, updating Routing Tables is not a part of SAMP; however, a protocol of updating Routing Tables over SACCP_PHY_AND_ROUTING_DATA messages is provided below as an example.

 * SAMP relies on upper-layer protocol (such as SAGDP) to send retransmits in case if packet has not been delivered, and to provide SAMP with an information about retransmit number (i.e., original packet having retransmit-number=0, first retransmit having retransmit-number=1, and so on).
 * SAMP relies on upper-layer protocol (such as SAGDP) to provide information if the Device on the other side is required to have it's transmitter on for upper-layer protocol purposes.
 For SAGDP, there are states which do guarantee this (in fact, it stands in almost all SAGDP states except for IDLE).